 Hoi An night market

 Located on the banks of the Hoai River, the Hoi An Night Market is open from 6pm to 11pm every day to the delight of residents and visitors alike.
 This is an opportunity to immerse yourself in an atmosphere both magical and relaxing along the Nguyen Hoang Street, opposite the Japanese covered bridge.
-In a magical forest of lanterns, there are souvenir stalls, street cooking and popular games intertwine, which will make you live unforgettable moments.
+In a magical forest of lanterns, there are souvenir stalls, street cooking and popular games intertwine, which will give you moments you’ll never forget.

 Places around Hoi An

-If downtown Hoi An amazes you with a rare architectural gem, its surroundings cannot be left out.
-Let’s discover the traditional craft villages of Thanh Ha, Kim Bong and Tra Que to enjoy authentic encounters with potters, sculptors and gardeners...
+If downtown Hoi An amazes you as a rare architectural gem, its surroundings too cannot be left out.
+Let’s discover the traditional craft villages of Thanh Ha, Kim Bong and Tra Que to enjoy authentic encounters with pot makers, sculptors and gardeners...

 Beaches of Hoi An

-If you have in mind long hours of idleness under the sun, the beaches of Hoi An, located not far from the city, will delight you completely.
-These include An Bang (3km), Cua Dai (5km) and especially Ha My (7km) - one of the most beautiful beaches in Asia, which are among the most popular in the country.
-A small paradise of seaside holidays in the center.
+If you have long hours of idleness under the sun in mind, the beaches of Hoi An, located not far from the city will delight you completely.
+These include An Bang (3km), Cua Dai (5km) and especially Ha My (7km) - one of the most beautiful beaches in Asia, which is among the most popular in the country.
+A small paradise of seaside holidays await you in this magical area.

 Cu Lao Cham or the Cham Islands